AyokOluwole/VBA-challenge/README.md

 # VBA-challenge

 In this challenge, I had a lot of ups and downs.
 Going for multiple office hours helped me every step of the way and I am incredibly grateful for the constant help given by the LA and each tutorial session.
-I had to re-do my code about 5 times and every time it was re-done, it made it seamless and easy to understand why the code had to be that way.
+I had to redo my code about 5 times and every time it was redone, it made it seamless and easy to understand why the code had to be that way.
+In my folder for the assignment, I have 2 copies of a workbook (Solved and pre-solved).
+The first copy requires you to click on the button which would input all the values once across the multiple sheets and the second copy is completed.
+Please feel free to click on the button that says "Calculate for all sheets" in the pre-solved workbook.

 Here is a copy of my code:
 Sub WorksheetLoop2()